CSX in Indiana

-- Operates over and maintains nearly 2,500 miles of track*
+- Operates and maintains more than 2,400 miles of track*

-- Maintains nearly 4,740 public and private grade crossings
+- Maintains more than 4,100 public and private grade crossings

-- Handled more than 2.5 million carloads of freight during 2012
+- Handled more than 2.6 million carloads of freight on the state’s rail network

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Indiana include containerized consumer goods, coal, iron and steel sheets, feed grain and passenger vehicles.
+Products shipped within Indiana include containerized consumer goods, coal, iron and steel scrap, iron and steel sheet, and feed grain.